-Ever since The XFL was first established in 2001, you can’t help but compare it to The NFL as XFL was seen by many as an alternative to The NFL at the time and up to this day many still consider The XFL as an alternative to The NFL.
-The NFL was reportedly suffering in ratings and people wanted to see a change as they were said to be bored from what they were watching and getting from The NFL and when The XFL was introduced people had an option as The XFL was totally different from The NFL because they were more violent, they had storylines similar to The WWE and they were promoting sex, which is what the audience wanted to see.
+Ever since the XFL was first established in 2001, you can’t help but compare it to the NFL as the XFL was seen by many as an alternative to the NFL at the time and up to this day many still consider the XFL as an alternative to the NFL.
+The NFL was reportedly suffering in ratings and people wanted to see a change as they were said to be bored from what they were watching and getting from the NFL and when the XFL was introduced, people had an option as the XFL was totally different from the NFL because they were more violent, they had storylines similar to the WWE and they were promoting sex, which is what the audience and their main demographic at the time wanted to see.

 2. During overtime, teams took turns trying to score from the opponents’ 20 yard line.
 One difference is that there were no first downs and the number of plays that each team made mattered.
 If team A scored in two plays, then team B only had that many plays to score on their next attempt.
 (The trade-off there was that the field goals could only be attempted on 4th down, so you couldn’t kick on first and turn it into a battle of whose kicker missed first)

 3. When it came to motion at the snap, there were slightly more liberal rules for the XFL.
 This meant that only one player could be in motion, but he could be moving forward as long as he was outside the tackles.

 4. No points were given after the touchdown kick.
 Instead, teams ran a play from the 2 for a point.
 Later they experimented with letting the team elect to run the point after play from different spots for more points.